master-gamer360/mediapipe-programs/README.md

 ## hand_wasd.py
 It uses hand gestures to play games that incorporate the WASD control scheme

-> [!note]
+### note
-> the hand gestures of the left hand will appear right from the camera's prespective, so, keep that in mind.
+the hand gestures of the left hand will appear right from the camera's prespective, so, keep that in mind.

 <details>
 <summary>pictures of hand gestures</summary>